stanley-gu/standardsCh/chapter.md

 guidelines.
 It covers information about the simulation settings, including information about the models, changes on them, simulation settings applied to the models and output definitions.
 SED-ML is independent of the formats used to encode the models as long as they are expressed in XML, and it is independent of the software tools used to run the simulations.
-Several test implementations are being developed to benchmark SED-ML on simple cases, and pave the way to a more complete support of MIASE.
-The share and reuse of biochemical models have become two of the main issues in the field of Computational Systems Biology.
 The community believes that providing detailed information about simulation recipes will highly improve the efficient use of existing models, encoded in widely accept formats of model structure, such as SBML and CellML.

 ### Systems Biology Results Markup Language (SBRML)

-SBRML (<http://www.comp-sys-bio.org/SBRML>) [@dada2010sbrml] is an XML-based
+SBRML (<http://www.comp-sys-bio.org/SBRML>) [@dada2010sbrml] is another
-language that associates a model with several datasets.
-Each dataset is represented as a series of values associated with model variables, and their corresponding parameter values.
-SBRML provides a flexible way of indexing the results to model parameter values, which supports both spreadsheet-like data and multidimensional data cubes.
-SBRML may be used in applications such as enzyme kinetics, microarray gene expression and various types of simulation results.

-SBRML and SED-ML are also complementary.
-While the main purpose of SBRML is to encode the simulation results and/or experimental data and all context in which it was obtained, SED-ML is used for a detailed description of the operations that generate simulation results.
-This means SED-ML could be used for a detailed description of the specific operations that led to the data in SBRML.
+standardization effort that essentially associates a model with one or more datasets.
+Each dataset is represented as a series of values associated with the model variables.
+SBRML and SED-ML are complementary.
+While the main purpose of SBRML is to encode the simulation results, or even experimental data and the context in which it was obtained, SED-ML is used as a more detailed description of the operations that generate simulation results.
+This means that a SED-ML document can be used to describe the specific operations that led to the data contained in an SBRML document
-One way to achieve this might be the inclusion of an SED-ML container in an SBRML file in similar way to SBML container in "model" element of SBRML.

 ### Numerical Markup Language (NuML)